LAMMPS: Example#

 apptainer exec docker://molssi/lammps-mamba141:latest lmp_serial -in in.lj

-Note that Apptainer binds /home/$USER
+Note that Apptainer binds /home/$USER, /tmp and current working directory ($PWD)

 from the host system to the running container by default.
 For further details see the Apptainer